AdobeDocs/target.en/help/main/r-release-notes/target-release-notes.md

 * Fixed an issue that caused VEC actions to be applied in the incorrect order.
 In some cases, the VEC applied some modifications asynchronously and adding extra modifications to an element caused errors if that element displays after an [!UICONTROL Insert] action.
 (TGT-45983)
 * Fixed an issue with the VEC [!UICONTROL Overlay] feature, which now supports elements in Shadow DOMs.
 (TGT-45202 & TGT-45262)
 * Fixed an issue when opening a Single Page Application (SPA) page in the VEC and then going to [!UICONTROL Browse] mode caused the Back and Forward arrows to not function correctly.
 (TGT-45956)
-* Fixed and issue that prevented some web pages from loading in the VEC.
+* Fixed an issue that prevented some web pages from loading in the VEC.
 (TGT-45983)

 ## [!DNL Target] Standard/Premium 23.9.2 (September 12-14, 2023)